 CoolSculpting For Men | Safe, Non-Invasive Alternative

-CoolSculpting for men is a safe, non-invasive alternative to liposuction and other invasive surgeries.
+CoolSculpting for men is a safe, non-invasive alternative to liposuction.
 Surprisingly, women are not the only people that continually turn to cosmetic procedures to help them achieve the body of their dreams.
-Men are more frequently turning to CoolSculpting. which is a safe alternative to invasive surgeries.
-With CoolSculpting, men can sculpt a rock hard body in 35-minute treatments that require little to no downtime.
+Men are more frequently turning to CoolSculpting.
+With CoolSculpting, men can sculpt a slim, hard body in 35-minute treatments that require little to no downtime.

 CoolSculpting For Men Before and Afters*

-CoolSculpting for men before and after pictures are the perfect way to see exactly how this body contouring treatment can sculpt a more firm body.
-Each male patient shows a significant fat reduction in notorious problem areas like the belly, back, and flankschest.
+CoolSculpting for men before and after pictures are the perfect way to see exactly how this body contouring treatment can sculpt a leaner body.
+Each male patient shows a significant fat reduction in notorious problem areas like the belly, chin, and flanks.
 As with any cosmetic procedure, results may vary. *

+INSERT A FEW BA’S OF MEN

 See more results >>

-CoolSculpting For Men | Understanding Fat Freezing
+How does CoolSculpting for men freeze away fat?

 After seeing the incredible transformations that are possible with CoolSculpting for men, many want to know how exactly the fat-freezing technology works.
 CoolSculpting helps eliminate fat cells through a process called Cryolipolysis.
 This process uses advanced cooling to freeze fat cells beneath the skin’s surface.
-CoolSculpting technicians will apply applicators to the skin that transmit the advanced cooling beneath the surface to the targeted fat cells.
-Once frozen, the cell’s membranewill rupture,, and the cell dies.
-Whenthe fat cells die, they cannot store fat any longer and will flush out of the body as waste One of the reasons CoolSculpting for men gives long-lasting results is because once removed from the body, and the fat cells cannot grow back.
+CoolSculpting technicians will apply applicators to the skin.
+The applicator transmits controlled cooling beneath the surface to the targeted fat cells.
+Once frozen, the cell’s membrane ruptures, and the cell dies.
+When fat cells die, they cannot store fat any longer.
+The lymphatic system flushes the fat cells from the body as waste.
+One of the reasons CoolSculpting for men gives long-lasting results is because once removed from the bodyfat cells cannot grow back.

 CoolSculpting For Men Advantages

-There are several advantages of CoolSculpting for men. satisfiedSome of the more notable advantages include:
+There are several advantages of CoolSculpting for men.
+One of the more popular reasons men freeze their fat is the lack of downtime.
+CoolSculpting is non-invasive.
+Patients may return to their normal activities immediately after the treatment.
+This is important for working professionals who cannot afford the lengthy recovery time associated with liposuction.

-Eliminate diet and exercise-resistant fat cells

-Sculpt chiseled abs

-Get a more firm, lean physique

-Quick, painless 35-minute treatments

-Non-invasive fat reduction

-Little to no downtime required

-Natural-looking results

-Long-lasting results
+Men also freeze their fat for a professional edge in the workplace.
+A lean, sculpted body is synonymous with youth, power, and vitality.

+Lastly, men want to feel confident with their bodies, just like women.
+CoolSculpting is a great way to reduce stubborn bulges that make people feel less satisfied with their appearance.

 CoolSculpting For Men Treatment Areas

-There are areas on the body that have been approved for CoolSculpting treatments.
-These approved areas are notorious for being diet and exercise-resistant.
-The recommended areas include:

-Abdomen to target belly fat

-Back to target back fat

-Inner and outer thighs

-Arms

-Chest to target man boobs

-Chin

-Love handles

-And more
+CoolSculpting for men typically focuses on the midsection, including belly fat and love handles, and the submental region, which refers to double chins and neck fat.
+Men may also perform CoolSculpting on their chest to eliminate moobs, also known as man boobs.
+These areas are notorious for storing diet and exercise-resistant bulges in men.

-CoolSculpting For Men in Southeastern Massachusetts [LOCATION]
+CoolSculpting For Men in Southeastern Massachusetts

 If you’re a man who struggles with diet and exercise-resistant fat and you want a safe, non-invasive alternative to liposuction, CoolSculpting may be for you!
 New England Center for Body Sculpting is proud to offer CoolSculpting treatments for men.
 These treatments are virtually painless and last just 35 minutes.
 To learn more about CoolSculpting or to schedule your free consultation, contact us online or call (508) 947-0800.